Steinardarri/rust-blog-and-stuff/README.md

 To have Tailwind generate our styles we run

-`npx tailwindcss -i ./styles/input.css -o ./styles/main.css --watch`
+`npm run css` listens for changes and rebuilds when found (might get an 'JavaScript heap out of memory' error during runtime)

---watch listens for changes and rebuilds when found
+`npm run build` builds a minimal css file